Headaches and Hair Loss: Causes, Symptoms, and Solutions

 Consult a specialist if you experience:

-• Ongoing headaches affecting daily life
+• Persistent head pain affecting daily life

-• Scalp tenderness or inflammation
+• Scalp tenderness, burning, or localized inflammation

 What Dr. Kopelman Looks For During Evaluation